WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 At every time, a complete :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` can be obtained by calling :func:`~epyt_flow.simulation.scenario_simulator.WaterDistributionNetworkScenarioSimulator.get_scenario_config`.
-This scenario configuration could be than, for instance, be stored in a file so that it can be reloaded in the future without having to make all the manual specifications again.
+This scenario configuration could be than, for instance, be stored in a file so that it can be reloaded in the future without having to make all the manual specifications again -- see :ref:`Serialization <tut.serialization>` for details.

 Example of obtaining and storing the current scenario configuration: